Halil Mutlu (politics)

-Halil Mutlu was born in Güneysu in 1971 and grew up in Turkey.
+Mutlu was born in the northeastern Black Sea town of Güneysu in 1971 and grew up in Turkey.
 He attended Medical School at Selçuk University in the city of Konya in the Central Anatolia Region of Turkey and after graduation became an emergency physician.
-While staying in the United States for an academic visit, he became a licensed physician, was allowed to practice in the US and specialized in internal medicine at University of Massachusetts Medical School.
-Mutlu is working at the Baystate Medical Center in Springfield Massachusetts since 2010.
+While staying in the United States for an academic visit, he became a licensed physician, was allowed to practice in the US and specialized in internal medicine at the University of Massachusetts Medical Center affiliated Berkshire Medical Center.
+Mutlu is working at the Baystate Medical Center in Springfield, Massachusetts since 2010.

-Political Activities
+Political activities

 In July 2016, immediately in the aftermath of the coup attempt in Turkey, Mutlu drove to Saylorsburg with a carload of friends and participated in a protest outside the residency of preacher and political figure Fethullah Gülen who he accused of being behind the coup attempt – a claim which is strongly doubted by US officials and international intelligence experts and could not be backed by evidence.